Order Here.. Hundreds Sold....CBG Cases NEW! ....Cigar Box Amplifiers and Vintage Radio Amps.. Hand Wound Pickups Boogie Board Foot Stomper.....

 This allows many different variations of playing songs simply by adding the third note on the first string.

 I use a 4 stringer tuned to g; G D g B. I usually play the melody on the third string (g) but I often play the melody on the 3rd and 4th string which adds a nice extra harmony note to the melody.
 I believe its better to have the extra 4th string there in case I want to take advantage of it but some people prefer a 3 stringer.
 It's also easier to play many songs with four strings because I don't have to jump all over the neck to play the melody if I play it on the 4th string.
+If your songs have minor or 7th chords, a 4 string cbg is much much easier to play and than a 3 string.

 Many people find that playing a 3 string cigar box guitar is more difficult than a 4, 5 or 6 string guitar because the strings are slightly farther apart.
 It only takes a few minutes for a guitar player to acclimate to this.